broadinstitute/psa_rnaseq_manuscript_rproject/README.md

 # Table of Contents
 Scripts and data files used for PsA RNAseq manuscript

+## R project file
+Open .Rproj file to easily access all scripts and data mentioned below.

 ## Scripts
 * 01_qc_and_vst.Rmd: Script for QC reads and calcuating vst</li>
 * 02a_calculate_mod_zscore.Rmd: Calculate moderated z-scores (if you have variety of drug treatments)</li>